asifbacchus/NextCloudBackup/README.md

 be sure.
 'OCC' will not run as any other user thus, the script cannot enter/exit maintenance mode with knowing what user to emulate.

+### Optional parameters

+#### -5 _path/to/filename.html_, path to 503 html error page

+The path to an html file for the script to copy to your webroot during the backup process.
+This file can be scanned by your webserver and a 503 error can be issued to users letting them know that your NextCloud is 'temporarily unavailable' while being backed up.
+A sample 503 page is included for you.

+If you remove the default file or the one you specify is missing, a warning will be issued by the script but, it will continue executing.
+More details on the 503 notification can be found later in the [503 functionality]() section of this document. **Default: _scriptpath/503.html_**

+#### -b _path/to/filename.file_, path to borg details file

+This is a text file that lays out various borg options such as repo name, password, additional files to include, exclusion patters, etc.  A sample file is included for your reference.
+More details, including the *required order* of entries can be found later in this document in the [borg details file]() section.
+**Default: _scriptpath/nc_borg.details_**

+#### -l _path/to/filename.file_, log file location

+If you have a particular place you'd like this script to save it's log file, then you can specify it using this parameter.
+I would recommend *'/var/log'*.
+By default, the script will name the log file *scriptname*.log and will save it in the same directory as the script itself.
+**Default: _scriptpath/scriptname.log_**

+#### -s _path/to/filename.file_, path to SQL details file

+This is text file containing the details needed to connect to NextCloud's SQL database.
+For more information about the *required order* of entries can be found later in this document in the [sql details file]() section.
+**Default: _scriptpath/nc_sql.details_**

+#### -v, verbose output from borg

+By default, the script will ask borg to generate summary only output and record that in the script's log file.
+If you are running the backup for the first time or are troubleshooting, you may want a detailed output of all files and their changed/unchanged/excluded status from borg.
+In that case, specify the -v switch.
+**Note: This will make your log file very large, very quickly since EVERY file being backed up is written to the log.**

+#### -w _path_, path to webroot

+This is the path to the directory your webserver is using as it's default root.
+In other words, this is the directory that contains the html files served when someone browses to your server.
+Depending on your setup, this might be the same as your NextCloud webroot.

+This is used exclusively for 503 functionality since the script has to know where to copy the 503 file.
+If you don't want to use this functionality, you can omit this parameter and the script will issue a warning and move on.
+More details can be found in the [503 functionality]() section later in this document.